 Hiring HOA Vendors?
 Legal Issues to Consider

 Your Board of Directors oversees the many day-to-day tasks required to operate and maintain your community…but they can’t do it alone.
-Over the course of the year, your homeowners association will hire vendors to provide a variety of services to keep your community running smoothly, such as exterior painting, plumbing, electrical, landscaping, tree trimming, equipment repair, exterminating, pool maintenance, street repair, and more.
-And then there are capital improvements, unforeseen events or emergency repairs — yeah, you’ll need vendors to take care of those, too.
+Your property management team will be expected to hire a wide array of vendors, including painters, plumbers, electricians, landscapers, repairmen for equipment maintenance or emergencies, exterminators, and more.
+And then there are capital improvements, unforeseen events, or emergency repairs — yeah, you’ll need vendors to take care of those, too.

-So how do you choose?
-Someone may “know someone” who can do a great job, but it may not be in your best interest to hire your next-door-neighbor’s fraternity brother or your barber’s cousin’s wife, and worse yet, seal the deal with a handshake—even if they’re old friends and offer below-market rates.
-Why?
-Because choosing the wrong vendor can impact much more than the quality of the services provided—it can also expose your community association to liability, either through the vendor’s actions or the terms of the contract — or both.
+It is never encouraged to hire family members, close friends, or anyone personally related to either the property management team or the board of directors.
+Choosing the wrong vendor can impact much more than the quality of the services provided—it can also expose your community association to liability, either through the vendor’s actions or the terms of the contract — or even both.
 And if that happens, your community association and homeowners may be held legally accountable and incur significant financial damages.

 As we mentioned earlier, some property management companies have established proprietary certification programs — that means potential vendors must prove they hold all required credentials and fulfill other requirements before they can be approved to perform work in the company’s managed communities.
-If your management company doesn’t certify vendors or if your association is self-managed, you can visit the website of your state’s Licensing Board to verify if a potential vendor is licensed, as well as whether he or she has been subject to legal claims filed by previous clients.
+If your management company doesn’t certify vendors or your association is self-managed, you can visit the website of your state’s licensing board to verify if a potential vendor is licensed and whether they have been subject to legal claims filed by previous clients.

-There are numerous factors that go into determining a vendor’s status — in fact, too many to go into here — but you can check IRS Publication 1179 for complete information.
 It’s also a good idea to consult with an attorney or a good property management company to help you select the right type of vendor to suit your needs.
-But no matter which type of vendor you choose, you will still need to…
+But no matter which type of vendor you choose, there is still the matter of the services contract.

-The vendor selection process is much more complex than just hiring an acquaintance or someone you find online—after all, if things go south, the legal and financial risks to your association can be substantial.
-But by following the steps we outlined — and following up with an attorney — you’ll be better positioned to choose a quality vendor who can meet the needs of your association, your community and your residents.
+Selecting a property management vendor is much more complex than hiring an acquaintance or someone you find online.
+After all, if things go south, your association's legal and financial risks can be substantial.
+But by following the steps we outlined — and consulting with your association counsel — you’ll be better positioned to choose a quality vendor who can meet the needs of your association, your community, and its residents.

 For more information about the vendor selection process and protecting your association’s interests, contact FirstService Residential.